The most volatile week of 2019

 Goldman Sachs clients bought technology stocks at the bottom last week, with the largest volume in 5 months:

-On the other hand, rising bond prs and falling interest rates have provided a buffer for the stock markets decline.
+On the other hand, rising bond prices and falling interest rates have provided a buffer for the stock markets decline.
 In the past month, US 10 Y has dropped from 4.5% to 3.7%, and the 80 bp change has greatly exceeded the decline caused by the change in the expectation of interest rate cuts.
 Unless we really see a recession, such pricing is obviously an opportunity, just like the market in the fourth quarter of last year when everyone was enthusiastic about interest rate cuts (5% fell to 3.8%).
 Personally, intuitively, the market in recent years seems to be more animalistic than before, and pricing is no longer so rational.

 The recent correction in the stock market started from a record high, with the largest amplitude being 8%.
 The current level is still 12% higher than the beginning of the year, and because bonds have risen, investors with a higher degree of diversification will not be affected only by the overall decline in the stock index, so the chain sell-off situation is not worth worrying about in the US stock market.
 In the past few decades, on average, we have experienced about 3 adjustments of more than 5% and one adjustment of 10% per year.